Beit Beirut: Significance and function

-During the reconstruction phase that followed the Lebanese civil war, many important buildings were demolished.
+During the reconstruction phase that followed the Lebanese civil war, many historically significant buildings were demolished.
 Activists were able to save a number of individual structures.
 The Barakat building with its bullet-peppered colonnade and façade became a dominant symbol of the civil war in Beirut.

 Historians and sociologists have observed that a Lebanese tendency to disremember the civil war and its episodes that don't figure in the Lebanese history curriculum.
 The last chapter in the Lebanese history textbooks address the withdrawal of French colonial forces from Lebanon in 1946.
 Lebanese intellectuals and architects lobbying to save the Barakat building argued that the creation of a collective memory and a unified account of the civil war would help the Lebanese to move forward and mend the societal divisions.
 In 2007, then Beirut's mayor Abdel Menem al-Aris affirmed that the prospected memory museum will showcase the city’s history and most notably the civil war.
 Although part the exterior is slated for renovation, the ground and first floors of the Barakat building's ruined façade will be kept in its decrepit state, to serve as a reminder of the city's wartime history.
 Bullet holes and sniper barricades are to be kept in their original places as well as the belongings of Fouad Chemali, a local dentist who occupied an apartment in the building's first floor since 1943.
 The Beit Beirut second floor is to function as a permanent exhibition which recounts the history of Beirut from the nineteenth century onward.
 The upper floors house a multifunctional hall for temporary cultural, artistic and musical events.

 Other names

-Initially known as Barakat building, the structure was dubbed the Yellow house due to the yellow ochre color of the sandstone.
+Initially known as Nicolas Barakat building, the structure was dubbed the Yellow House due to the yellow ochre color of the sandstone.
 The name of the building changed with the alteration of its function; it was called the building of death during the civil war.
 The cultural center hosted in the building was first called "Museum of memory" and "Beit al Madina" (the house of the city) before settling for "Beit Beirut" (the house of Beirut).